 - 1. The full College uniform is to be worn on all school days.
 Students will be regularly checked.
 Students who consistently disregard the uniform expectations will be placed on detention. - 2.
 The skirt length is to be worn at an appropriate length for school.
 The band on the skirt is to remain intact and the skirt is not to be worn with the band rolled over. - 3.
 During Terms 2-3, the College blazer is to be worn as the mandatory outer garment.
 It is to be worn to and from school each day.
 (Year 11-12 students only) - 4.
-College jumper can be worn underneath the blazer (Years 11-12) or soft shell jacket (Years 7-10) as an additional layer of warmth. - 5.
+College jumper can be worn underneath the blazer (Years 11-12) or soft-shell jacket (Years 7-10) as an additional layer of warmth. - 5.
 No non uniform articles to be worn, including visible undershirts. - 6.
-No excessive jewellery a solitary nasal stud is acceptable for Years 11 12 students only.
-No facial ring piercings including septum rings are to be worn. - 7.
+Make-up is to be of a natural appearance only.
+No false eyelashes and nail polish is to be of a natural colour (Year 7-8 only). - 7.
+No facial ring piercings including septum rings are to be worn.
+One metal bracelet/bangle per hand, one set of small sleeper or stud earrings, one metal ring on each hand, one metal necklace (Year 7-8 only). - 8.
+No excessive jewellery.
+A solitary nasal stud is acceptable.
+(Year 11-12 students only) - 9.
 Visible tattoos are not in keeping with our uniform standards.
-If a student does have a tattoo, it is to be covered at all times. - 8.
+If a student does have a tattoo, it is to be covered at all times. - 10.
 Extreme hairstyles or hair colours are not permitted.
-Boys are to keep facial hair tidy and trimmed. - 9.
-Other items such as beanies, coloured scarves and hoodies are not to be worn. - 10.
-Sports uniform - a.
-Years 11-12 is only to be worn during practical Sports Coaching or SLR lessons.
-Students will get changed into practical gear as part of the lesson time and then return to their formal uniform before moving to the next class. - b.
-Years 7-10 is to be worn on the day of their practical PDHPE lesson and each Friday for mandatory sport.
-Please note the students will be informed by their PDHPE teacher at the start of each year, which day of the week their practical lessons will be held. - 11.
-Year 12 Jerseys are to be worn on Fridays only.
-Please note the jersey is NOT to be worn on any other day including underneath the blazer.
+Boys are to keep facial hair tidy and trimmed. - 11.
+Other items such as beanies, coloured scarves and hoodies are not to be worn.